About Me

 A Little About Me

-I’m Ruth Trujillo Pertew, LCSW, a blingual (English/Spanish) psychotherapist with 16 years of experience.
-I’m also a Latin American immigrant and a first-generation professional, and I know firsthand what it’s like to carry a lot—to be the strong one, the responsible one, the one who holds it all together.
-I am a Master NARM Practitioner.
+I’m Ruth Trujillo Pertew, LCSW, a bilingual (English/Spanish) psychotherapist with 16 years of clinical experience.
+As a Latin American immigrant and first-generation professional, I understand what it means to carry responsibility early—to be the strong one, the dependable one, the one who holds everything together.

-My own healing journey has shown me the power of being witnessed without judgment, without pressure, and without needing to explain everything away.
-That’s the kind of presence I bring into therapy: warm, spacious, and attuned.
+My own healing journey has shown me the power of being witnessed without judgment, pressure, or performance.
+That is the presence I bring into therapy: warm, steady, and deeply attuned.

 If you’ve ever wondered why you keep falling into the same patterns—overthinking, people-pleasing, pulling away in relationships—you’re not alone.
 These struggles don’t appear out of nowhere.
 They’re often rooted in the ways we learned to cope as children.